NayeemurR/quizread_backend/design/notes/concept_design_changes.md

 I also made sure to call the Gemini API to generate the quiz.
 I use the Gemini LLM class to call the API and return the result as a string.
 I then extract the JSON from the result and parse it into a JSON object.
 I then validate the JSON object and return the quizId.

+I added a getQuizContext action to the CheckpointQuiz concept.
+This is because I need to extract the text from the PDF to generate the quiz.
+I also added a createQuizFromPDF action to the CheckpointQuiz concept.
+This is because I need to create a quiz from the PDF content.

+I changed what gets returned from the createQuiz action.
+Instead of returning the quizId, I now return the full quiz object.
+This is because I need to return the quiz object to the frontend to display the quiz.
+It's easier to do it in one action than the frontend having to call two actions to get the quiz object.

 ### Annotate

 I decided to not implement the promptAnnotation action.
 This is because I feel as if this is a more frontend related action that can be handled with a sync.
 Since this assignment is for the backend, I decided to not implement it.